mohdsaabir/silentauth/GestureRecognition/README.md

 ---

 ### database/
-To create the SQLite database, the script 'gesture_users.db' located in this database folder must be executed.
+To create the SQLite database, the script 'database_setup.py' must be executed.

 ---